kiphenglim/fa21-cs124/docs/design.md

 "Hide Completed Tasks" according to Lab 3 pull request feedback
 + when alert is showing, made all other items unselectable
++ list owners have read and write permission, shared users have read only permission
++ the Sign In and Sign Up options are on the same page, with a Sign In With Google option included

 ![Screenshot of Lab 3](lab3-basic.png)